 Where to eat

 Kawau Boating Club – located in Bon Accord Harbour, the boating club has family atmosphere such as can only exist in a small community.
-The food is great, and there are gluten free options available.
+The food is great, and there are gluten-free options available.
 Grab a glass of wine in the evening and relax by the water’s edge for a few hours.
-Opening hours change with the seasons, so check their website for details before you go.
+Opening hours change with the seasons, as a result, you will need to check their website for details before you go.